ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 [[= include_file('code_samples/front/shop/checkout/templates/themes/storefront/checkout/step/select_seat.html.twig') =]]
 ```

-### Configure repository
+### Select supported workflow

-At this point, you must inform the application about a repository that the workflow supports.
+Now, you must inform the application that your repository will use the configured workflow.

-You do it repository configuration, by replacing the `ibexa_checkout` configuration with one for `seat_selection_checkout`:
+You do it in repository configuration, by replacing the `ibexa_checkout` configuration with one for `seat_selection_checkout`:

 ``` yaml
 ibexa: